 HOCD affects less than 1% of the population.
 OCD, the broader category in which HOCD falls, affects 1.2% of Americans — approximately 3.95 million people.
 Of those 3.95 million, estimates are that 8% of them have sexual orientation obsessions.
-So a reasonable estimate of of the number of Americans suffering from sexual orientation-themed OCD would be 315,000.
+So a reasonable estimate of the number of Americans suffering from sexual orientation-themed OCD would be 315,000.
 This a large number for such an infrequently discussed phenomenon!
 It’s similar to the numbers estimated for Americans living with multiple sclerosis, and more than the number of people living in Cincinnati, Ohio.

 One factor that perhaps makes HOCD more torturous than other types of OCD is its relative obscurity.
 Therapists who specialize in OCD are typically familiar with it, but most others are not.
-If you ask most people what OCD is, their answers will likely involve preoccupation with order, being excessively neat or washing your hands.
-These can indeed be symptoms of OCD, but for some people OCD can look completely different.
+If you ask most people what OCD is, their answers will likely involve a preoccupation with order, being excessively neat, or washing your hands.
+These can indeed be symptoms of OCD, but for some people, OCD can look completely different.

 Is HOCD a Real Thing?

 HOCD is poorly understood outside of the OCD community.
 For this reason, many people misunderstand it to be “repressed” homosexuality.
 Others mistakenly interpret it as an early part of the coming out process.
 HOCD has been around for a long time and, to those in the know, is an established and well-understood sub-type of OCD.

 Note: HOCD can affect people of any sexual orientation.
 For simplicity’s sake, this article describes the experience of a straight person with obsessions about being gay.
-Everything written here can be applied a gay person with obsessions about being straight; just swap the words “gay” and “straight.”
+Everything written here can be applied to a gay person with obsessions about being straight; just swap the words “gay” and “straight.”

 The Warning Signs of HOCD